upbound/docs/content/providers/migration.md

 In this mode, the user takes no action, and the tool executes each step, and informs the user of the progress.

-If no errors are reported during execution, the migration was successful.
 The user can verify the correct completion of the migration by checking the status of the cluster.
-The following commands can be used to check the cluster status:
+Use the following commands to confirm the cluster
+status:

 - `kubectl get providers.pkg.crossplane.io`: The user must observe the family providers instead of monolithic.